msgpack/msgpack/spec.md

                                 fraction (cont.)                            |
     +--------+--------+--------+--------+--------+--------+--------+--------+

-    bigfraction 8 stores an 8 bit signed integer with the payload size, the type -6 and a bigint payload whose length is upto (2^8)-1 bytes:
+    bigfraction 8 stores an 8 bit signed integer with the payload size, the type -6 and a payload whose length is upto (2^8)-1 bytes:
     +--------+--------+--------+========+
     |  0xc7  |XXXXXXXX|   -6   |fraction|
     +--------+--------+--------+========+

-    bigfraction 16 stores an 16 bit signed integer with the payload size, the type -6 and a bigint payload whose length is upto (2^16)-1 bytes:
+    bigfraction 16 stores an 16 bit signed integer with the payload size, the type -6 and a payload whose length is upto (2^16)-1 bytes:
     +--------+--------+--------+--------+========+
     |  0xc8  |YYYYYYYY|YYYYYYYY|   -6   |fraction|
     +--------+--------+--------+--------+========+

-    bigfraction 32 stores an 16 bit signed integer with the payload size, the type -6 and a bigint payload whose length is upto (2^32)-1 bytes:
+    bigfraction 32 stores an 16 bit signed integer with the payload size, the type -6 and a payload whose length is upto (2^32)-1 bytes:
     +--------+--------+--------+--------+--------+--------+========+
     |  0xc9  |ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|   -6   |fraction|
     +--------+--------+--------+--------+--------+--------+========+